all-birds birds

 photo by Lee Karney U.S. Wildlife

-The nesting site is often on a tree branch 10 to 25 feet up and is chosen by the male.
-He will then gather sticks and bring them to the female, landing on her while she sits on the partly built nest.
-Although they seem to take great care their nest is one of the flimsiest of all bird nests.
+The nesting site is often on a tree branch 10 to 25 feet up, and is chosen by the male.
+He then gathers sticks, and bring them to the female, landing on her while she sits on the partly built nest.
+Although they seem to take great care, their nest is one of the flimsiest of all bird nests.
 The eggs can even be seen through the twigs.
-Often they will just use old nests from other birds such as Robins.
+Often they will just use old nests from other birds such as robins.

 They will have as many as six broods of two chicks each during a season.
 This fast reproduction allows them to thrive and spread even with high predation.
 Young birds leave the nest in around two weeks and the parents continue to feed them outside the nest for another two weeks.